UX Design Processes

 © Interaction Design Foundation, CC BY-SA 4.0

-User-centered design is a framework of processes in which design teams give usability goals, user characteristics, environment, tasks and workflow of a product, service or process extensive attention at each stage of the design process.
-UCD follows several steps, where design teams:
+User-centered design is a framework of processes in which design teams give usability goals, user characteristics, environment, tasks, and workflow of a product, service or process extensive attention at each stage of the design process.
+UCD follows several steps—and in it, design teams:

-● Establish the context of use: Understand the users, tasks and environments.
+● Establish the context of use: Understand the users, their tasks and the environments users are in.

-● Gather requirements: Define the user needs and requirements.
+● Gather requirements: Define the actual users’ needs and requirements.

 Don Norman, often known as the Father of UX Design, explains user-centered design: